 Lately, story telling with data is one of the biggest trends in business intelligence.
 But what if instead of a set of slides you can make your own story?
 With datapine, you will be able to drill-down into data sets of interest, navigate through relevant data guided by predefined paths, go back in time and view historical data, and much more.
 All within one or two clicks.
 This is how we define the future of visual presentation of information.

-With datapine everyone in your company will have access to rich interactive dashboards.
+With datapine everyone in your company will have access to professional dashboards.
 You will have the choice to display charts in different shapes, colors, sizes and in any order you want.
 The dashboards are browser-based and can be easily shared across your company or customers, allowing its recipients to define their own data story by using a wide range of interactive exploration elements.
 It’s easy, fast, and your tech department doesn’t need to be involved in any development.
-To get some inspiration, check out our stunning dashboard examples below!
+To get some inspiration, check out our stunning dashboard examples and templates above!

-Imagine starting your day with a one-minute view of every metric that matters to your business, all visualized beautifully in easy-to-understand graphs and charts.
+Imagine starting your day with a one-minute view of every metric that matters to your business, all visualized beautifully in easy-to-understand graphs and charts like on our dashboard examples above.
 That’s the one minute you need to get an overview of your operations and make sure that your business is performing as expected.

 Without datapine your data might be stored across different platforms.
 Information dispersed across an unconnected collection of databases, spreadsheets, systems and applications makes it hard to see the big picture.
 Checking through these sources in an attempt to grasp important information eats up a lot of time.
 Instead, we want you to use your valuable time to make important decisions.